sofa-framework/doc/components/mapping/linear/barycentricmapping.md

 <!-- generate_doc -->
 # BarycentricMapping

+Mapping using barycentric coordinates of the child with respect to cells of its parent.
-Mapping using barycentric coordinates of the child with respect to cells of its parent
+Mapping using barycentric coordinates of the child with respect to cells of its parent.

 ## Vec3d,Rigid3d